google/fonts/README.md

 ## Self Host Fonts Available From Google Fonts

-Since all the fonts available here are licensed with permission to redistribute, subject to the license terms, you can self-host.
+Since all fonts available here are licensed with permission to redistribute, subject to the license terms, you can self-host.
 For help doing this, see <https://github.com/majodev/google-webfonts-helper>

 ## Download All Google Fonts